Houston Neurological Injury Attorney

 - Brain trauma

 There are several different types of amnesia, explained in more detail below.

-- Retrograde Amnesia: An inability to remember events occurring prior to a traumatic experience.
-The memory of events after the trauma is intact and new memories are able to be formed.
-Usually, the newer the memory the more likely it is to be affected.
+- Retrograde Amnesia: An inability to remember events occurring before a traumatic experience.
+The memory of events after the trauma is intact, and new memories can be formed.
+Usually, the newer the memory, the more likely it is to be affected.

 Symptoms of memory loss can include confusion, decreased alertness, getting lost easily, repeating things over and over, beginning a task but forgetting your purpose in the middle, forgetting names and dates and having difficulties with familiar tasks.
 People may also forget common words or have trouble conversing.
 If you or a loved one suffered from memory loss, you may be entitled to compensation.

 Catastrophic injuries almost always result in great loss, impairment, and lifelong debilitation.
 The severity of these injuries may entitle you to compensation, as this may be the only way you can keep up with medical bills and expenses.
 The law firm you choose could make a world of difference in how you are compensated for your injuries.
 Arnold & Itkin has been successful in winning billions of dollars for our victims of catastrophic injuries.
 Contact our firm for the relentless legal representation you need to fight for your right to fair compensation.

 Contact Arnold & Itkin online or call (888) 493-1629 and a member of our team will provide you with a free and confidential consultation.
 Get the treatment and care you need to rebuild your life!